panchalsagar1815/Detection-of-Brain-Tumor/README.md

 2. **Data Visualization and EDA:**
    - Explored image distributions, pixel intensities, and tumour patterns.
-   - Gained insights into the characteristics of different tumor types.
+   - Gained insights into the characteristics of different tumour types.

 **Machine Learning Model:**
 Utilized the DenseNet201 model for tumour classification: